radhishukla/Leetcode/README.md

-# Leetcode
-# SQL50 LeetCode Solutions
+# LeetCode Solutions: SQL50 & Introduction to Pandas

-This repository contains my solutions to the SQL50 problems on LeetCode.
+This repository contains my solutions for LeetCode’s SQL50 and Introduction to Pandas problem sets.

-Each file is named based on the problem number for easy reference.

-## Folder Structure
+## Contents

-- `sql50_0001.sql`
-- `sql50_0002.sql`
-- `sql50_0003.sql`
-- ...and so on.
+- **SQL50:** Solutions to SQL practice problems covering various SQL concepts.
+- **Introduction to Pandas:** Python scripts solving basic to intermediate Pandas challenges.

 ## How to Use

-You can view or download each `.sql` file and run it in your preferred SQL environment.
+Each solution file is named according to the problem number and topic.
+You can browse or download the files to run them in your preferred SQL or Python environment.

-These queries are based on LeetCode’s database schema and tested on the platform.

 ## Purpose

-- Practice SQL for interviews
+- Practice and improve SQL & Pandas skills
-- Track personal progress
+- Track my progress on LeetCode challenges
-- Share clean, readable solutions
+- Share clean and organized solutions for reference

 ---

-Feel free to fork, star ⭐, or use these as reference for your own learning!
+Feel free to explore, fork, and star ⭐ the repo!